-- 12. Turn the room thermostat below room temperature or "OFF."
+- 12. Turn the room thermostat below room temperature or "OFF".
 The fuel supply pump will now stop. - 13.
 Reconnect the fuel supply line to the burner. - 14.
 Remove the jumper wire from the F-F terminals on the oil primary control, reattach the yellow cad cell wires. - 15.
-Adjust the burner air filter/regulator to 18 PSI. - 16.
+Adjust the burner air filter/regulator to 15 PSI. - 16.
 If the fuel supply pump prime, or fuel stream has air in it (spurting, fluctuating flow) there is likely a leak in the suction side of the plumbing.
-Refer to section 14, trouble-shooting, flow chart #2.
+Refer to section 14, Trouble-shooting.
 The burner should now be ready to fire.